What Is the SASB Materiality Map? A Complete Guide for Businesses

 The materiality map is important for several key reasons.
 Not only does it play a clear role in sustainability reporting, but it also provides:

-• Creates Transparency: The only way companies are able to build trust with people is by being transparent about what they are doing and what they are reporting.
+- Creates Transparency: The only way companies are able to build trust with people is by being transparent about what they are doing and what they are reporting.
 Materiality maps help companies be clear about what is important and how to build trust.
-The Materiality Finder feature allows users to compare up to four industries simultaneously, making it easier for businesses to identify relevant disclosure topics and metrics for better investment decisions.
+Modern tools offered by the IFRS Foundation allow users to explore and compare industry-specific disclosure topics and metrics, building on the legacy functionality of the SASB Materiality Map and improving usability for 2026 reporting needs.

 Industry-Specific Sustainability Issues